Immigration Interview Questions

 Immigration interview preparation consultant in NYC

 Your immigration interview date is an important milestone in your immigration journey in the US.
-You have come a long way by collecting a lot of documents, multiple meetings with your attorney, and thousands of dollars of fees.
-Take sometime to prepare carefully and diligently for your important day.
+You have come a long way by collecting a lot of documents, multiple meetings with your attorney, and thousands of dollars in fees.
+Take some time for Immigration Interview Preparation carefully and diligently for your important day.
 We are here to provide you with some invaluable tips based on our years of experience with USCIS and EOIR.

 First tip: Show up on time, or a bit early for your interview.